The Bankrate promise

 Your age and state

-How old you are and where you live are two of the biggest factors that impact your car insurance premium.
+How old you are and where you live are two of the biggest factors that impact your car insurance premium in most states.
 Younger drivers, particularly teenagers, pay the highest premiums for car insurance because they have the least on-road experience.
 Car insurance costs also vary significantly by state.
 Each state’s Department of Insurance determines how individual factors can be used when determining auto insurance premiums.
 In states other than CA and MI, ZIP codes also matter.
 If your ZIP code sees more extreme weather, a large number of uninsured drivers or high accident rates, your insurance costs may be higher than other ZIP codes in your state.

 Your credit score